Digital Nomad Life in Munich, Germany

 What are the pros and cons of living in Munich?

 "Expats and digital nomads living in Munich appreciate the city's high quality of life, excellent public transportation system, and vibrant cultural scene.
 They also enjoy the city's many parks and green spaces, as well as its proximity to the Alps.
 On the downside, expats and digital nomads may find the cost of living in Munich to be quite high, and the city can be quite crowded during peak tourist season.
-Additionally, the language barrier can be a challenge for those who don't speak German," said one member in Munich.
+Additionally, the language barrier can be a challenge for those who don't speak German," said one digital nomad in Munich.

 Get Quote